What A Nuisance: Racing career

 In early 1984 What A Nuisance, trained by Ken Rogerson won four consecutive races and was made favourite for the Sydney Cup in April despite being treated for a leg injury on the eve of the race.
 The gelding finished sixth in the race, aggravating the injury.
-What A Nuisance had recently been one of a group of fifteen horses bought from Rogerson's stable by the businessman Lloyd Williams who along with Dennis Gowing co-owned the gelding for the remainder of his racing career.
+What A Nuisance had recently been one of a group of fifteen horses bought from Rogerson's stable by the businessman Lloyd Williams who, along with Dennis Gowing, co-owned the gelding for the remainder of the horse's racing career.
 Williams had previously owned the 1981 Melbourne Cup winner Just A Dash.
 Attempts to bring What A Nuisance back in the spring failed, as he developed problems with his suspensory ligaments and was kept off the racecourse for a further nine months.
 He was then sent to be trained by John Meagher.

 In the winter of 1985, What a Nuisance returned to racing at Bendigo where he ran five times, winning once.
 He then finished second to Black Knight at Moonee Valley Racecourse in September and then finished sixth in the Group 1 Caulfield Stakes.
 He completed his Cup preparation by running fourth in the Moonee Valley Cup and fifth in the Mackinnon Stakes.

 At Flemington Racecourse on 5 November What A Nuisance started at odds of 15/1 in a field of twenty-three runners for the Melbourne Cup.
 The race was sponsored for the first time by the Foster's Group and carried record prize-money of over A$1,000,000, making it the most valuable race ever run in Australia.
 The race attracted a crowd of 79,126 which included the Prince and Princess of Wales.
 Ridden by the veteran Pat Hyland, What A Nuisance was drawn badly but appeared well-suited by the wet conditions.
 Hyland allowed the gelding to relax in the early stages before producing a strong late run to win by a nose from the mare Koiro Corrie May.